MelihGulum/ASL-Recognition-CNN-OpenCV/README.md

 Second dataset is, [asl-alphabet-test](https://www.kaggle.com/datasets/danrasband/asl-alphabet-test), is used for evaluating.
 These two dataset is too diffrent from eachother.
 Later we see some consequence of this.

 ## 2. Deep Learning - CNN
 First things first we should some pre-process before training.
 [One hot encoding](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) and [RGB normalization](https://akash0x53.github.io/blog/2013/04/29/RGB-Normalization/).
 These links are usefull if you don't know about them.
-Tradionally CNN is for mostly used for Image Processing and ı kept this tradition.
+Tradionally CNN is for mostly used for Image Processing and i kept this tradition.
 The following two figure are Confusion Matrix of respectively test and evaluation.
-Before, ı mention about the difference about two dataset.
+Before, i mention about the difference about two dataset.
 That is the consequence of difference.
 Test images are so similar with the training set so accuracy and values of Confusion matrix is so high.
 On the other hand evaluation set is so much diffrent than training that is the reasen why evaluation scores too low.

 |  |  |